-The human visual spectrum includes lights of wavelength in the range of $400-700\,nm$.
-There are three types of color: achromatic (equal contribution from every wavelength) color which is perceived as gray, monochromatic (light of a single wavelength) which is impossible to generate physically and chromatic color (different contributions from different wavelengths).
-Hue is the sensation of color and differentiates a chromatic or monochromatic color from an achromatic color.
-A chromatic color with a broad spectrum is said to have low saturation, while a chromatic color with a narrow spectrum has a higher saturation.
+The human visual spectrum includes lights of wavelength in the range of 400 - 700 nm.
+There are three types of color : achromatic (equal contribution from every wavelength) color which is perceived as gray, monochromatic (light of a single wavelength) which is impossible to generate physically and chromatic color (different contributions from different wavelengths).
+Hue is the sensation of color and differentiates a chromatic color with a broad spectrum is said to have low saturation, while a chromatic color with a narrow spectrum has a higher saturation.
 A pure monochromatic color has 100% saturation.